The Mystique of Marketing

 And the longer an advertiser could convince the consumer that the lifestyle it was selling was the only one worth living, the stronger the consumer’s loyalty to the brand became.

 Sacrificing creativity for clickbait

 In the 60s and 70s, advertising success was measured by the number of products sold.

-The obsession with clicks at all costs has driven out much of the creativity that spawned the legendary campaigns of the 60s and 70s.
+The obsession with clicks at all cost, has driven out much of the creativity that spawned legendary campaigns of the 60s and 70s.

 And what are we left with?

 Advertisements that favour sensationalism over substance, but do nothing to nurture brand loyalty.

 Hangovers of the three-Martini lunch.